magpiemodel/magpiemodel.github.io/_tutorials/t10_changeCode.md

 If you get compilation errors, you have to resolve these first.
 Look into the `main.lst` file.
 It will tell you what kind of error occurred.

-Common errors are:
-- The name of realization specified in the `main.gms` file does not match with the folder name of the realization in the modules folder.
-In both cases it should be `pop_growth`
-- There can be leftover or empty realization folders in modules folder from previous checkouts.
-Delete these manually.

 To make our test run as fast as possible, we reduce the number of time steps to 3.
 For this, we set `$setglobal c_timesteps quicktest` in main.gms.